 First 5 Things to Do When Engaged

 You're Engaged!
-First 5 Things to Do
+The First 5 Things to Do

 1. "Set the budget."
 This is huge, because it's how you'll know how much you can spend on every big and little detail, from the cocktails to the photographer.
-Talk with parents if they are helping out and figure out where the money's coming from and how you'll keep track of it.
+Talk with parents if they are helping out, and figure out where the money's coming from and how you'll keep track of it.
 Will your dad have an account you have access to?
 Are you creating a joint bank account with your fiancé?
 See some of our helpful budgeting advice.

 2. "Set a general time you want to get married."
 Determining the season you want will narrow down the type of venue and attire, but it will also affect the budget since some vendors offer discounts to off-season weddings.